DermotR/dsr-dev-process/docs/dsr-process-detailed.md

 # Iterative LLM-Assisted Development Process Guide
-**Version 1.0 - DSRFlow**
+**Version 1.0 - dsr-dev-proc**

 This document outlines a comprehensive, iterative approach to software development that leverages Large Language Models (LLMs) at each stage of the process.
-The DSRFlow methodology emphasizes thorough documentation, visual modeling, and continuous refinement to build high-quality software systems.
+The dsr-dev-proc methodology emphasizes thorough documentation, visual modeling, and continuous refinement to build high-quality software systems.

 ## 1. Requirements Discovery Phase